 More of my images from these streets can be found here

 A clock shop in Sfax.
-The title refers to the common term used to describe the modern number system and was inspired by a recent poll in the USA which showed that 56% of people thought that 'Arabic numerals' shouldn't be taught in schools.
-More accurately modern numerals would be described as Indian-Arabic or even Western-Arabic as Arabic culture does use its own numeral notation, of which only 1 and 9 are similar to those displayed in this image.
-However, modern numerals are also widely used in Arabic countries, and seem especially important for waking up in the morning.
+The title refers to the common term used to describe the modern number system.
+It was inspired by a recent poll in the USA which showed that 56% of people thought that 'Arabic numerals' shouldn't be taught in schools.
+More accurately modern numerals should be described as Indian-Arabic or even Western-Arabic as Arabic cultures do use their own numeral notation, of which only 1 and 9 are similar to those displayed in this image.
+However, modern numerals are also widely used in Arabic countries and, judging by this shop, seem especially important for waking up in the morning.

-A doll with an understated but all too obvious pissed off look of manic intent.
+A doll with an understated but all too obvious pissed off look with manic intent.
 Usually it's the eyes that convey the manic nature; when the pupil is positioned dead-centre of the eye socket and is staring straight ahead we recognise the stereotypical sign of movie-style madness.
 In this case, however, the fixity of the mouth accentuates the effect of the eyes.
-This doll is as close to human as they get.
+This expression on this doll is as close to human as they get.
 Another from the 'Negative Facespace' series of images.